nci/scores/docs/installation.md

 Installs:
 * core dependencies
-* Dependencies for running the tutorial notebooks with jupyter lab.
+* Dependencies for running the tutorial notebooks with jupyter lab

 ### PyPI